71 Law and Contemporary Problems i (2008)

 To say that Professor Marc Galanter's scholarship is diverse would be a woeful understatement.
 In his over forty years of writing, Galanter's work has covered topics including (but not limited to) torts, contracts, constitutional law, comparative law, empirical legal studies, the legal profession, legal anthropology, and South Asian studies.
 With Galanter's scholarship so heavily cited and respected, we see it as only fitting, particularly upon his recently turning seventy-five, to acknowledge his achievements in a symposium that reflects back on the years of his work.
 Serving as special editors to an issue forthcoming in the Duke Law School journal, Law and Contemporary Problems, we offer here a short essay that briefly summarizes the various works of the contributors participating in this dedication.
 Our authors provide a set of papers that cover a range of disciplines: law, sociology, political science, anthropology, history, and philosophy.
 The works embody Galanter's long-held belief that not only should law be studied in an interdisciplinary manner but that it can be instrumentally used by both elites and grassroots activists to effectuate social change.
 The symposium-contributors also share another connection.
 Each views her or himself to be a student of Galanter's.
 Some of these students have been directly mentored by Galanter while at the University of Wisconsin-Madison and have since gone on to academic posts at other institutions.
 Others are more distance-students who have been influenced either while studying elsewhere or while working as academics at different universities.
 The common link though is that this cohort is part of the next generation of Galanter-influenced scholars who will be carrying-on the lessons of Galanter's vast scholarship for decades to come.

 Krishnan, Jayanth K. and Macaulay, Stewart, "Toward the Next Generation of Galanter-Influenced Scholars: The Influential Reach of a Law-and-Society Founder" (2008).
-Faculty Publications.
+Articles by Maurer Faculty.
 Paper 239.